 - Proceedings in the Magistrates’ Court on behalf of agencies including the Food Standards Agency and DVLA;

-- Appearing before the Traffic Commissioner.
+- Appearing before the Traffic Commissioner

-- Griffiths v FRC – represented a farrier who having admitted gross professional misconduct following a criminal conviction which resulted in a prison sentence.
+- Griffiths v FRC – represented a farrier who admitted gross professional misconduct following a criminal conviction which resulted in a prison sentence.
 He avoided suspension or termination of his registration